Taicanium/CCSim/KNOWN.md

 # To-do

-The new family data output doesn't include the notes that were included with previous GEDCOM data (ethnicity and languages spoken).
-Won't be too hard to add back in.
+The new family data output doesn't include native and spoken languages.
+Won't be too hard to add.
 Just need time to.